Idea

 Misinformation

-The Problem With Training Overload
+The Problem with Training Overload

-That’s because our brains are infinitely powerful, but there’s a limit to how much we can grasp and/or remember at any given time.
+That’s because our brains are infinitely powerful, but there’s a limit to how much we can grasp and remember at any given time.
 People tune out, become tired, or get distracted by the outside world.
 That even happens with a captive audience in a classroom.

 Nothing’s important if everything’s important.